Member: Justin Loye, Romain Fontugne

 - Background: BGP induced AS outages are regularly observed and have a societal and economic impact.
 BGP data is noisy and hard to analyze.

 - Approach: I) Data collection and preprocessing: create high frequency and global-scale Internet topologies from BGP updates message; II) Data analysis: apply a multi-scale frequency-structure decomposition to characterize changes in BGP topology.
+Our detection pipeline have the advantage to be unsupervised, explainable and to work in near-realtime

 QuickRIB: high frequency and global-scale Internet topologies from BGP updates message